Photo by Patricia Jekki on Unsplash

 Craft 2 has a minimum PHP requirement of 5.4, and it’s a safe bet that any server running today is running something more recent than 5.4.
 As for upgrading, full support for PHP 7.4 was added to Craft in version 2.8.0.

-If you’re using Craft 2, it’s very important to make sure all the plugins installed will be compatible with a newer PHP, but Craft 2 itself won’t be a problem all the through to PHP 7.4.
+If you’re using Craft 2, it’s very important to make sure all the plugins installed will be compatible with a newer PHP version, but Craft 2 itself won’t be a problem all the way up to PHP 7.4.
 This would also be a great time to look into updating Craft itself to version 3.

 Craft 3